sudhan-04/DummyCSharp/README.md

 - The memory issue in the provided code snippet is fixed and the best approach for the memory management is implemented.
 - The code is optimized by using the best approach for memory management and the heap memory is managed.
 ### OBSERVATION
-- The main reason for the infinte memory allocation lies in infinite loop iteration and not performing garbage collection.
+- The main reason for the infinite memory allocation lies in infinite loop iteration and not performing garbage collection.
 ### INSIGHTS
 - The Memory optimization can be performed by `limiting` the number of loop iterations.
 - Clean up of the allocated memory can be performed by forcing the GC to clear unreferenced objects through `GC.Collect()` method.